St. Francis Brooklyn Terriers women's basketball: John Thurston era

 The 2014–15 team was invited to participate in the 2014 Preseason WNIT, the first in the program's history.
 They also won the 2014–15 Northeast Conference Women's Basketball Championship after defeating Robert Morris on the road.
 St. Francis Brooklyn is the first team in the conference to go on the road and win all three tournament games to be crowned Northeast Conference Champions.
 They are also the first number 5 seed to take home the championship trophy.
 This was the first championship for St. Francis women's basketball in program history.
 The women's basketball team also made its first NCAA tournament appearance and lost to eventual champions Connecticut.

 During the 2015–16 season the Terriers excelled in the classroom and posted the number one ranking in the NCAA for team GPA.
 Additionally, the Terriers for four consecutive years have won Northeast Conference Top Academic Team Awards, four consecutive Northeast Conference Sportsmanship Awards, and four consecutive years finishing among the top five teams in the Women's Basketball Coaches Association Team GPA rankings.

 Linda Cimino era

 Cimino was formally announced as the head coach of the Terriers on May 21, 2018.
 She became the 13th head coach in program history.
 Previously, Cimino was the head coach at Binghamton.
 In Cimino's first year at the helm, she set the Terrier record for conference wins in a season, 12, which was previously held by John Thurston's 2013–14 squad that won 10.

+At the conclusion of the 2022–23 season, St. Francis Brooklyn announced the discontinuation of all intercollegiate sports effective at the end of the Spring Semester 2023.
+This makes the 2022–23 Terriers team the last team to represent St. Francis Brooklyn in women's basketball at the Division One level.